Critical Fluctuations at Finite-Time Dynamical Phase Transition: Results

 \subsection{Initial magnetization}

-In a similar way, we now extract the critical exponents associated with the initial magnetization, $m_0$.
-In the limit $L\to\infty$, the value of the spontaneous initial magnetization \eqn{ m_\text{neq} \equiv \langle |m_0|\rangle\,, } vanishes at $t<t_c$ but becomes finite for $t>t_c$, analogous to $m_\text{eq}$ as a function of $\mathscr{J}$ in the equilibrium case.
+In a similar way, we extract the critical exponents associated with the initial magnetization, $m_0$.
+In the limit $L\to\infty$, the value of the spontaneous initial magnetization \eqn{ m_\text{neq} := \langle |m_0|\rangle\,, } vanishes at $t<t_c$ but becomes finite for $t>t_c$, analogous to $m_\text{eq}$ as a function of $\mathscr{J}$ in the equilibrium case.
 At finite $L$, $m_\text{neq}(L)$ is expected to show a similar behavior, although not as sharp.
-Figure~\ref{fig:betat}(a) shows $m_\text{neq}(L)$ for different system sizes.
-We observe that as $L$ increases $m_\text{neq}(L)$ exhibits an increasingly sharp transition to finite values around the critical time $t_c\approx 2.8\tau$.
-In the thermodynamic limit we thus expect the scaling \eqn{ m_\text{neq} \sim \epsilon_t^{\beta_t}\,, } with critical exponent $\beta_t$ for the spontaneous initial magnetization, while approaching from above $t_c$, analogous to the equilibrium case, cf. Eqs.~\eqref{eq:mag_eq_scaling}.
+Figure~\ref{fig:betat}(a) shows $m_\text{neq}(L)$ for a quench from $\mathscr{J} = 1.03 \mathscr{J}_c$ to $\mathscr{J}_q = 0$ and for different system sizes.
+We observe that as $L$ increases, $m_\text{neq}(L)$ exhibits an increasingly sharp transition to finite values around the critical time $t_c\approx 2.8\tau$.
+In the thermodynamic limit we expect the scaling \eqn{ m_\text{neq} \sim \epsilon_t^{\beta_t}\,, } with critical exponent $\beta_t$ for the spontaneous initial magnetization, while approaching from above $t_c$, analogous to the equilibrium case, cf. Eqs.~\eqref{eq:mag_eq_scaling}.